ProjectAliceDev/aliceos-docs/Notifications.md

 ```

 #### `banner(icon, app_name, title, message, response)`
 Presents a temporary banner at the top of the screen.
-Automatically dismisses after five seconds.
+Automatically dismisses after five seconds and returns a value of `0`.
 * `icon` - the icon next to the app's name
 * `app_name` - the name of your app
 * `title` - either the sender or the main message